 There are a few different methods of calculating arc flash ratings, but the IEEE-1584 guide is the industry standard and is the most well-rounded for general industrial applications.

 At Herzig Engineering, we are fully trained and qualified to carry out arc flash studies and are committed to the safety of workers within Missouri and across the country.
 Request a quote for your own arc flash analysis by clicking here or calling (816) 734-8300.

 HOW MUCH DOES AN ARC FLASH STUDY COST?

 An arc flash study can cost $12,000 or up to the high six-figure range, depending on the facility.
 Not all studies are made the same, so make sure you have conversations with a quality electrical safety provider.

-Pricing varies depending on a number of factors.
+Pricing varies depending on several factors.
 The size of the facility, amount of equipment, accessibility of the location’s equipment, and travel considerations are all things that influence pricing.
-A 25,000 square foot warehouse in an urban area would cost less than a 1,000,000 square foot manufacturing operation in a rural area.
+A 25,000-square-foot warehouse in an urban area would cost less than a 1,000,000-square-foot manufacturing operation in a rural area.